fluencelabs/deal/subgraph/README.md

 # Develop
 To start local development with TheGraph and Hardhat:

+> Note, that when you are working with upgradeble contracts - you leave addresses of proxies, but ABIs of real implementations.
+Thus, [importContractsAbi.ts](scripts/importContractsAbi.ts) should be maintained with implementations only, and [subgraph.yaml](subgraph.yaml) with addresses of proxies only.

 ## Environment for Local Subgraph
 1. Run hardhat node from the **root** of the project:
 ```bash